wmo-raf/climweb/docs/_docs/Piloting.md

   requests to pilot the system to modernize their existing websites.
 Currently, ten countries are in various stages of ClimWeb customization, with the first group aiming to launch their updated websites between February and March 2024.

-- **Pilot countries have recognized the ClimWeb's potential to significantly enhance service provision and elevate visibility** not only among their public but also across line ministries and other stakeholders at the national, regional, and global levels.
+- **Countries have recognized the ClimWeb's potential to significantly enhance service provision and elevate visibility** not only among their public but also across line ministries and other stakeholders at the national, regional, and global levels.
 The ClimWeb is expected to foster greater public trust in the products and warnings, enhance national